PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 sudo reboot
 ```
 > [!Tip]
+> When you connect the WiFi the first time, please control in your Network Mangager "sudo nmtui" whether the IndustrialPI 4 find your desired WiFi.
+This Tip belongs to the subitem [5.3 Update System packages](#53-update-system-packages).

+> [!Tip]
 > Use a WiFi endpoint device, e.g. a smartphone, and check whether you can see the new WiFi connection in your WiFi settings.
 Click on it and connect and see if you are then in the WiFi.
 You can see this by the checkmark and the WiFi icon.

 > [!Tip]